benstaf/novela-hugo-starter-1/content/post/russia-should-initiate-the-reform-and-join-the-international-criminal-court.md

 authors:
 - Dennis Brotzky
 title: Russia should initiate the reform - and join - the International Criminal Court
-excerpt: International justice can be instrumental to rebuild ties between Russia, Ukraine, the West and the Rest
+excerpt: International justice can facilitate the reconciliation between Russia, Ukraine, the West, and the Rest
 date: 2022-05-21T22:00:00.000+00:00
 hero: "/images/putindenazification.webp"